 Basset Clarinet and Basset Horn

-Basset horns are commonly keyed in F, but you can find them in G and D. These are another favorite of Mozart.
+Basset horns are usually keyed in F. You can also find them in G and D. Mozart favored these instruments.
 The basset horn is larger than the basset clarinet.

 C Clarinet

-C clarinets have made a small comeback as recent trends move to revive older pieces and their original instrument intentions.
-Beginner players are also starting on a simplified C clarinet, called a clarinéo, instead of a recorder in certain areas.
+C clarinets are experiencing a revival as trends bring back older pieces with their original instrument intentions.
+Beginners are now starting with a simplified C clarinet, known as a clarinéo, instead of a recorder in some regions.

 A♭ Clarinet

-The A♭ clarinet is usually reserved as a feature in any piece, and its high pitch reaches beyond the range of the E. They are barely longer than a foot, making them much smaller than most other clarinet varieties.
+The A♭ clarinet is mainly used as a feature in compositions.
+Its high pitch surpasses the range of the E. At just over a foot long, it’s much smaller than most other clarinets.

-These uncommon instruments are pitched a minor seventh higher than B♭ clarinets, and they share the lowest note of E with concert flutes.
+These unusual instruments are tuned a minor seventh higher than B♭ clarinets and have the same lowest note, E, as concert flutes.

 Octo contrabass and Octo-contra-alto Clarinets

-It is highly unlikely you will hear either of these clarinets in person, but they have a unique reputation as experiments.
+You’re not likely to hear these clarinets in person, but they hold a unique reputation as experiments.

-The Octo contrabass clarinet is pitched an octave below the contrabass.
-This is the largest and longest member of the clarinet family, and it has the lowest reach.
-The one Octo contrabass ever made stood just over 8 feet tall.
+The Octo contrabass clarinet plays an octave lower than the contrabass.
+As the largest and longest clarinet, it offers the deepest sound.
+The only Octo contrabass ever made was slightly over 8 feet tall.

-The octo-contra-alto the is second largest clarinet, and it sits pitched one octave below the E♭ contra-alto clarinet.
+The octo-contra-alto clarinet is the second largest clarinet, pitched one octave below the E♭ contra-alto clarinet.

-Both varieties were built by the G. Leblanc corporation, and there is only one example of each at the LeBlanc museum in Paris.
-They are not in playable condition, but there have been recent renditions of the clarinets of the same pitch in plastic.
+Built by the G. Leblanc corporation, both clarinet varieties have only one example each at the LeBlanc museum in Paris.
+They aren’t playable, but recent plastic versions of the same pitch have emerged.

 Final Thoughts

-The clarinet family has been through several changes to style and tone.
-While some have become obsolete with time, they have not been forgotten and classical music enthusiasts love to revive their sound.
+The clarinet family has evolved in style and tone.
+Some varieties have become obsolete, but classical music enthusiasts love to revive their sound.